designium/etherum_smart_contracts/README.md

 6. factory_counter.sol
   - Learning how to leverage a class in other to create other counters for other people instead of just the owner.

+7. embark_demo
+  - It shows how the contract can interact with the JS application.

+8. MDB
+  - it shows an example of inheritence and how that can be leveraged.

+9. ideas
+  - For all the tutorials that are just snippet of an idea or technique, they are hosted there using embark.
+So I don't have to deploy the contract manually with the Ethereum client.